 Reflective teaching is hard work.
 Outside of structured training courses, it can be a challenge for working teachers to have the discipline, honesty and time for effective self-reflection.
 Moreover self-reflection tends to be a messy, disorganised process which does not always lead to tangible results.
 Opportunities for professional growth through reflective teaching also tend to be skipped for emotional reasons when teachers feel threatened by honest self-assessment.

-Turning this reflection into action will occupy the last stage of the workshop.
-General strategies for experimenting with new teaching techniques, finding resources and examining classroom practice will be suggested.
+Turning this reflection into action occupies the last stage of the workshop.
+General strategies for experimenting with new teaching techniques, finding resources and examining classroom practice are suggested.
 Some of these may be context or resource-base specific while others won’t.
-At this point I hope to turn the workshop over to the participants who can use audience interaction to share ideas and suggestions with each other.

 About the speaker: